K8s primer - Part I

 There it is.
 Now we have two instances of our Go app running in two different Pods.

-The second Pod has been scheduled to a different node (minikube-lab-m02
+The second Pod has been scheduled to a different node (minikube-lab-m02) than

 the first Pod, but that won’t be always the case.
 Notice as well that our second

 You almost never deploy Pods using only a Pod manifest.
 K8s offers a better way to deploy one or more instances of your application (without having to manually create N different Pod manifest files): via the K8s Deployment object.
-A K8s Deployment is a higher abstraction than the K8s Pod, and it allows us to describe our application’s lifecycle via features such as scaling, zero-downtime deployments and rollbacks, self-healing, etc.
+A Deployment is a higher-level abstraction than a Pod, and it allows us to manage our application’s lifecycle with features such as scaling, zero-downtime deployments and rollbacks, self-healing, and more.

-An application could be composed of N identical Pods running on multiple Nodes, each of them with their own IP address and name.
-We don’t want to deal with each of them individually; we should care about the bigger picture (we have one application running), not about internal details (our running application is composed of N Pods).
+An application might consist of N identical Pods running on multiple Nodes, each with its own IP address and name.
+We don’t want to deal with each of them individually; we should focus on the bigger picture (we have one application running), not on internal details (the application is composed of N Pods).

 Let’s create a Deployment manifest to deploy our Go application: